moabu/cluster-mgr/offline_install.md

 Offline Installations
 ----------------------
+!!!
+Note
+    If your Cluster Manager VM has no internet access, please follow [these instructons for static build](./static_build.md)

 To enable offline installation, you need to put gluu-server package under `~/.clustermgr/gluu_repo`, you can download packages from https://repo.gluu.org/